robotage/SyntroPython/README.md

     sudo apt-get install python-matplotlib

-The version of matplotlib in Raspbian is to old to run SensorNetView.py so something like an Ubuntu desktop would be the appropriate platform.
+The version of matplotlib in Raspbian is too old to run SensorNetView.py so something like an Ubuntu desktop would be the appropriate platform.

 Then: